balcortex/100_days_code_web_development/README.md

 ## Day 031 - 2023/10/03

 Today I learned the align-items property applied when the flex-direction is set to column, which moves the items along the x-axis (the position on the y-axis is set with justify-content).

+## Day 032 - 2023/10/04

+Today I learned about flex container main and cross axis, which is why justify-content behaves differently when the value of flex-direction is row or column.